 1996 – A politically motivated report titled The Bow Valley Study is created with over 500 recommendations for the mountain parks.
 Under Sheila Copps, the Heritage Minister, Parks Canada commits to 125 of the recommended actions.
 One action in particular is extremely controversial – without any supporting scientific evidence – it calls for the full winter closure of the Parkway and to close off all vehicle traffic in the summer.
 Transit buses would then be operated as the only access to the Parkway and Johnston Canyon.

 1999 – Tao Berman, a young kayaker, breaks the Guinness world record for waterfall drops by kayaking over the Upper Falls (98 feet) … and lives.
 8 people have died in the Canyon over the past 9 decades in various tragic accidents.

 1996-2015 – The Canyon actively fights the recommendation for a full Parkway closure in favour of a more moderate and sensible alternative to full closure to the public.
 Parks Canada concedes to a seasonal closure (spring only – from 8 pm to 8 am March 1 – June 25).
 Out of the 125 actions dictated from The Bow Valley Study of 1996 – this was the only one overturned and modified.

 2013 – Massive flooding and mudslides in Alberta and the Rockies shuts down the Parkway for two weeks and the Canyon as well.

-2017 – Huge Wind Throw (wind storm) takes out ten hectares of trees a 1/4 km from the Canyon – splitting trees and felling 12 trees on bungalows and closing the Parkway and Canyon trail for 2 weeks.
+2017 – Huge Wind Throw (wind storm) takes out ten hectares of forest 1/4 km from the Canyon – splitting and felling trees and closing the Parkway and Canyon trail for 2 weeks.
 Massive fires throughout the summer cause enough smoke in the valley to issue health warnings on Canada’s 150 anniversary year.
 Tourism is booming as Canada becomes a very safe a desirable location in the world.